msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_8_audio.md

 [section 5.4](#5_4_audio_recording).
 *   [C-1-3] MUST meet the audio latency requirements in [section 5.6](#5_6_audio_latency).
-*   [SR] STRONGLY RECOMMENDED to support near-ultrasound recording as described in [section 7.8.3](#7_8_3_near_ultrasound).
+*   [SR] Are STRONGLY RECOMMENDED to support near-ultrasound recording as described in [section 7.8.3](#7_8_3_near_ultrasound).

 If device implementations omit a microphone, they: